 About

-In this post, I will talk about the repair I made to the adaptive LED headlight for my BMW F10 530XD.
+In this post, I will talk about the repair I made to the adaptive LED headlights for my BMW F10 530XD.
 I thought I’d document the process and post it online so it can help out anyone trying to do the same.

 There is no way I’m paying like 7000$ to replace the headlights, so I decided to repair them myself.